opsaaaaa/cerberus-wiki/core/how_to_roll.md

 If the wins exceed the **CL** then additional wins are added to the roll.
 Otherwise you subtrack from the roll the number of wins the assist failed by.

-The number of dice you roll for the assist is **Base + Attribute + Skill or Proficiency**. you do not add modifiers to assists.
+The number of dice you roll for the assist is **Attribute + Skill or Proficiency**. you do not add modifiers to assists.

 > Let say Jesse's **survival** is **2** and he is looking for some food to eat. he could assist a **perception** roll with his **survival** skill.